 (3) Customer payments shall be posted promptly.

 When the payment is sent by United States mail, payment is considered paid on the date it is postmarked.

 (4) Cable or video providers may not terminate

-residential service for nonpayment of a bill unless the cable or video provider furnishes notice of the delinquency and impending termination at least 21 days prior to the proposed termination.
+residential service for nonpayment of a bill unless the cable or video provider furnishes notice of the delinquency and impending termination at least 15 days prior to the proposed termination.
 Notice of proposed termination shall be mailed, postage prepaid, to the customer to whom service is billed.
-Notice of proposed termination shall not be mailed until the 29th day after the date of the bill for services.
-Notice of delinquency and impending termination may be part of a billing statement only if the notice is presented in a different color than the bill and is designed to be conspicuous.
-The cable or video providers may not assess a late fee prior to the 29th day after the date of the bill for service.
+Notice of proposed termination shall not be mailed until the 24th day after the date of the bill for services.
+Notice of delinquency and impending termination may be part of a billing statement only if the notice is designed to be conspicuous.
+The cable or video providers may not assess a late fee prior to the 24th day after the date of the bill for service.

 (5) Every notice of impending termination shall